Ram Subhag Singh

 Ram Subhag Singh (7 July 1917 – 16 December 1980) was an Indian politician who was a member of the Indian National Congress.
 He served as a member of the 3rd and 4th Lok Sabha for Bikramganj and Buxar in the Bihar state of India in 1962 and 1967, respectively.
 After the split in the Congress party in 1969, he stayed with the Indian National Congress (Organisation).
 He was first leader of the opposition in the Lok Sabha in 1969.
 He participated in the Indian independence movement.
 He was a cabinet minister in the Union Government led by the Congress party.

 Early life

-Singh was born in July 1917 in Bhojpur district of the Bihar State in India.
+Singh was born on July 1917 in Lohtamia Rajput family in Bhojpur district of the Bihar State in India.
 He undertook his primary education at the Government Town School, Ara Bihar, and his secondary education at Kashi Vidyapeeth, Varanasi, Uttar Pradesh.
 Singh went to the University of Missouri for completing his Ph.D. degree in journalism from the Missouri School of Journalism.

 Activism and politics

 He participated in 1942 Quit India Movement along with Mahatma Gandhi.
-He was close aid of Jawahar Lal Nehru and he fought Parliamentary Election in 1952 from Sasaram Constituency of Bihar State and elected as Member of Parliament in First Loksabha.
+He was close aide of Jawahar Lal Nehru and he fought Parliamentary Election in 1952 from Sasaram Constituency of Bihar State and elected as Member of Parliament in First Loksabha.
 In 1957 he again got elected to Parliament from same constituency.
 In 1962 he won parliamentary seat of Bikramganj constituency in Bihar.
-In 1967 he fought the general election for the buxar constituency and was elected to parliament for a 4th time.
+In 1967 he fought the general election for the Buxar constituency and was elected to parliament for a 4th time.

+Policy initiatives and achievements

+During his tenure as Minister of Railways from February to November 1969, Ram Subhag Singh proposed and initiated the Rajdhani Express service, India's first high-speed, fully air-conditioned premium train aimed at connecting the national capital to major cities like Kolkata.
+On February 19, 1969, Singh announced the introduction of the Rajdhani in his railway budget speech, emphasizing faster travel with onboard catering and reduced journey times.
+The inaugural Howrah Rajdhani Express departed from New Delhi on March 1, 1969, covering the 1,451 km distance to Howrah in approximately 17 hours at an average speed of 85 km/h, marking a significant upgrade in long-distance rail efficiency.

+This initiative laid the foundation for subsequent Rajdhani expansions, prioritizing air-conditioned coaches, priority scheduling, and integrated services to enhance passenger comfort and national connectivity, though implementation faced logistical challenges like track upgrades.
+Earlier, as Minister of State for Food and Agriculture from May 1962 to June 1964, Singh contributed to parliamentary discussions on agricultural expansion, including afforestation targets that achieved 87,072 acres planted in 1961-62 with plans for 101,646 acres the following year, supporting broader food security efforts amid India's post-independence planning.
+His roles underscored a focus on infrastructural and productive sector reforms, though specific quantifiable outcomes beyond these announcements remain tied to collective governmental efforts.